 CIS Control 14 is critical because encrypting data provides a level of assurance that even if data is compromised, it is impractical to access the plaintext without access to significant resources.
 However, controls should be put in place to mitigate the threat of data exfiltration in the first place.
 Many attacks occur across the network, while others involve physical theft of equipment.
 If the equipment stores sensitive data on it, then this threatens the organization and its data.

 Furthermore, in many cases, the victims are not even aware that sensitive data is leaving their systems because they were not monitoring data outflows.
-Electronically and physically monitor the movement of data across network boundaries in order to minimize its exposure to attackers.
+Electronically and physically to movement of data across network boundaries in order to minimize its extottackers.

 The loss of control over protected or sensitive data by organizations is a serious threat to business operations and can even be a potential threat to national security.
 Some data is lost or leaked because of theft or espionage.
 However, the vast majority of these problems result from ineffective data practices, poor policy architectures, and user error.